sengopal/sengopal.github.com/_posts/2011-10-23-google-dev-fest-part-1.md

 **Big Query** offers the ability to perform large data adhoc analysis with SQL like  language.
 The usage varies with a variety of use cases such as spam, web dashboard  etc., This has the ability to process  billions of rows in seconds using SQL like  queries.
 The activities involve uploading the  data, importing into  BigQuery[even from spreadsheets] and querying the BigQuery using the SQL like  syntax along with a slew of SQL functions via REST such as tables/tablename or  query/q=.

 The security and privacy aspects are controlled using client login, OAuth, HTTPS  Support.
 The last part of this talk discussed about the App Engine IDENTITY API which  seeks to cryptographically secure authentication.
-The API exposes operations such as  app_identity. sign_blob and app_identity.  get_public_certificate.
+The API exposes operations such as  app_identity.sign_blob and app_identity.get_public_certificate.
 The interactions goes like App A call the Identity  API to sign blob, then sends the string blob along with signature to App B. App A  publishes all public certificates and App B pulls the public certificates to recover  the signed Blob.
 Google uses the same type of API for Application sharing between Google Docs, Google Calendar.